TT-TimothyT/TT-Repo/wp-content/plugins/mailpoet/readme.txt

 6. WooCommerce emails

 == Changelog ==

+= 4.49.1 - 2024-04-29 =
+* Improved: Add additional transactional email triggers;
+* Improved: new design of Segments listing page.

+= 4.49.0 - 2024-04-23 =
+* Fixed: manually confirming a subscriber in the UI doesn't trigger automations;
+* Fixed: some automation filter values rendering as "Unknown value".

+= 4.48.2 - 2024-04-08 =
+* Improved: 1-click unsubscribe headers for non MailPoet sending methods;
+* Fixed: rare issue of abandoned cart block rendered in preview for non abandoned cart automations.

+= 4.48.1 - 2024-04-03 =
+* Improved: when creating a tag, pressing Enter is no longer required.

+= 4.48.0 - 2024-03-22 =
+* Improved: minor changes and fixes.

+= 4.47.0 - 2024-03-18 =
+* Added: Automations are now generally available;
+* Added: new automation templates for WooCommerce marketing flows;
+* Added: Customer fields in automations now work also for guest users;
+* Improved: Optimize loading automation editor for large shops;
+* Improved: Consider tracking settings when adding utm_parameters into links;
+* Improved: new segment "purchased product by tag" introduced;
+* Fixed: filter details in automation template preview are not visible;
+* Fixed: Use less confusing language Segments vs Lists;
+* Fixed: Rare issue when a multi-column popup form was displayed in one column;
+* Fixed: background job runner may get stuck on an invalid email address;
+* Fixed: rendering of some special characters on Lists page.

+= 4.46.0 - 2024-03-11 =
+* Improved: new segment "purchased product by attribute" introduced;
+* Improved: trigger filters are now alphabetically sorted;
+* Fixed: Pop-Up forms did not appear on some product pages.

+= 4.45.0 - 2024-03-05 =
+* Improved: when the domain authentication service is unavailable, regard the old authentication status as the current one and continue to allow sending for authenticated domains.
+* Improved: when reentering the onboarding flow, continue where the user left the flow.
+* Fixed: a method in the "subscriber counter" background job could get a wrongly typed parameter.

 = 4.44.1 - 2024-02-26 =
 * Improvement: utm_source and utm_type parameters are added to links by default;